- With the expert contribution of Adam Steinheiser, the Director of Accounting at Marketplace Homes

 This can be difficult to prove without ample documentation, so keep proof that the expenses are related to vehicles and machinery used exclusively for your business.
 Writing off these necessary expenses can improve the outcome of your income tax bill.

-3. Losses From Theft or Damage
+3. Losses from Theft or Damage

-If your construction business experiences theft or damage, then you may claim these losses as business expenses.
+If your construction business experiences theft or damage, then you may claim these casualty losses as business expenses.
 There are limitations on what can be claimed, so speak to your financial advisor for specifics.

 4. Self-Employment Tax

 If your operations classify as a small business, you are self-employed, which makes you eligible for the self-employment tax deduction.
 When you pay toward Social Security and Medicare taxes, the IRS allows you to write off these taxes to give you extra savings.
 You will receive credit for half of the SE tax incurred from sole proprietorship or partnership entities based on your net income.

-5. Advertising and Marketing
+5. Advertising & Marketing

 Marketing is essential for builders, and sometimes you need to pay to get the best results.
 If you pay toward advertising expenses, whether it’s via a digital or traditional channel, you can claim these construction industry expenses on your taxes.